ValentinaAguirre/nissum-technical-challenge/README.md

 2. Select "File" from the menu bar and then "Open".
 3. Navigate to the project directory and select the build.gradle file.
 4. Wait for IntelliJ to configure the project.
-5. Navigate to the main class (it can be Application.java or another class with the main method).
+5. Navigate to the main class UsersApplication.
 6. Right-click on the main class and select "Run" to run the application.

 ## Accessing Swagger